A Day in The Life

-When you enter the progressive classroom, you’ll find active engagement — lively, reflective discussion, small group work in the halls, all-class writing workshops, documenting of research, and one-on-one conversations with teachers.
+When you enter the progressive classroom, you’ll find active engagement — lively, reflective discussion, small group work, documenting of research, and one-on-one conversations with teachers.

 Across all disciplines and through every learning activity, students partner and collaborate with one another and with teachers, constructing knowledge about the world through inquiry and thoughtful analysis.
 In an environment of mutual respect, students contribute to the conversation; they challenge each other and their teachers, and all voices are valued and considered.

 In a child-centered environment, where students are truly seen and heard, children feel empowered.
 Their confidence grows, they take risks, and they are ready and willing to tackle our challenging curriculum.
 From day one, teachers work to understand each student’s strengths and interests and identify areas for growth.
 By understanding the breadth and depth of what each individual learner brings to the classroom community, our experienced teachers are able to differentiate instruction to meet each student where they are, with plans to move forward, daily.